Itinerary: Rocca Sinibalda, Castel di Tora, Collalto Sabino, Orvinio, Monteleone

 You can easily reach Rocca Sinibalda from Rome by following the famous Via Salaria.
 You will recognize the typical regional landscape a few miles before reaching the village, which is dominated by a majestic castle built in the eleventh century and surrounded by ancient farmhouses overlooking the valley.

-12 kilometers from here we will find Collalto Sabino (pic n°3), located on a hill close to the southern part of the beautiful Lake Turano (pic n°5).
+Next stop is Collalto Sabino (pic n°3), located on a hill close to the southern part of the beautiful Lake Turano (pic n°5).
 This town is also considered as one of "The Most Beautiful Villages of Italy".
 The town was the former venue of a monastery belonging to the nearby Abbey of Farfa, whose ruins are located on a nearby hill.
 The traces of its old role as a fortification still lie in its defensive walls dotted with stone gates, and in the Baronial Castle, restored and kept alive by the many noble families who have lived there.

 Before returning to Rome through Via Salaria, there is the must-visit medieval village of Monteleone Sabino with the Shrine of Santa Vittoria (pic n°6).
-Located on an artificial hill just below Colle Foro, the church is mostly built in Romanesque style, and most of its renovations have occurred thanks to the work of the Orsinis, the local feudal lords who lived in this area in the second half of the fifteenth century.
+Located on an artificial hill just below Colle Foro, the church is mostly built in Romanesque style, and most of its renovations have occurred thanks to the work of the Orsini, the local feudal lords who lived in this area in the second half of the fifteenth century.
 The façade, which is narrower than the body of the church, is entirely covered by stone and marble, while the church gate is decorated with white marble garlands, and it is surrounded by four blind arch-shaped windows.
 The eaves are embellished with a series of blind rounded arches.

 Tour: A scenic journey in Sabina to discover the beauty of this area

-Places: Via Salaria (Rout Salaria), Rocca Sinibalda, Castel di Tora, Collalto Sabino, Lake Turano, Orvinio, National Park of Monti Lucretili, Monteleone Sabino, the Shrine of Santa Vittoria
+Places of interest: Via Salaria (Rout Salaria), Rocca Sinibalda, Castel di Tora, Collalto Sabino, Lake Turano, Orvinio, National Park of Monti Lucretili, Monteleone Sabino, the Shrine of Santa Vittoria

 Some pictures of this trip: